BotBotMe/irc-guide/README.md

 irc-guide
 =========

-A guide to IRC for beginners
+A guide to IRC for beginners: https://botbotme.github.io/irc-guide